DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Added button to show/hide player dolls at forge/smelt/workbench
 	- [x] Send guild message for needed materials now can be edited
 	- [x] Item links to gladiatus-tools.com for more items information
+	- [x] Total available in Horreum materials are shown in the quality drop-down
+	- [x] Fist available quality material is auto selected in the drop-down

 ### BUG FIXES